selimerunkut/great-tutorials/README.md

-# 🏗 Awesome Tutorials is build for ETH Belgrade Hackathon
+# 🏗 Great Tutorials

-> a gamified experience that takes users through tutorials of Ethereum and Polygon services like EAS and Polygon ID
+> a gamified experience that takes users through tutorials to learn Ethereum and EVM based services and software development

 [Check out the App](https://tutorial-gamification-eth-dev.vercel.app/)